Research Activities

 Our dedicated research teams work hand in hand with medical staff across all departments, ensuring that scientific breakthroughs translate directly into tangible improvements in patient outcomes.

-The Department of Obstetrics and Gynaecology is actively involved in clinical research and has conducted a number of studies, the results of which have been published in national and international journals.
-It has an active Research Committee that reviews proposals submitted by faculty and residents.
-The Department has dedicated research faculty and staff who continually strive to add value to the department’s research portfolio.
+The Department of Obstetrics and Gynaecology is actively involved in clinical research and has conducted several studies, the results of which have been published in national and international journals.
+It has a dedicated Research Committee, with research active faculty and staff who support a continuous stream of clinical studies, trials, observational and epidemiological research, and continually strive to add value to the department’s research portfolio.

 Research Grants

-The Department of Obstetrics and Gynaecology has secured multiple research grants, working with international agencies such as the Gates Foundation, WHO, UNFPA, University of Sydney, University of Birmingham, Harvard School of Public Health, University of Liverpool, IVI Korea, and many more.
+The Department of Obstetrics and Gynaecology has secured substantial research funding and collaborations with major global organisations such as the Gates Foundation, WHO, UNFPA, and international universities such as the University of Sydney, University of Birmingham, Harvard School of Public Health, University of Liverpool, etc.

-We are also involved in multiple international collaborative projects within the University and have published numerous research articles in international and national journals.
+We are also engaged in multiple large international collaborative projects within the University as well as global health research, indicating capacity beyond isolated small studies.
+We have published numerous research articles with international visibility and impact.
 Various abstracts have been presented at multiple forums and have received awards and recognition.

-The Department recently received the BMJ Award as the Best Maternal Health Team of the Year 2025 and the First Prize in Oral Presentation at the RCOG Congress 2025, in recognition of the work done on reducing maternal mortality through the Postpartum Haemorrhage – EMOTIVE Trial.
+The Department has recently secured the Professor Geoffrey Chamberlain Award – South Asia, First Prize in Oral Presentation at the RCOG Congress 2025, and was also awarded among the top three as Best Maternal Health Team of the Year 2025 in the BMJ South Asia Award competition, in recognition of the work done on reducing maternal mortality through the Postpartum Hemorrhage – EMOTIVE Trial.